-Idaho Code § 42-1734A(1) authorizes the Board to protect highly valued waterways as state protected rivers.
+Idaho Code § 42-1734A(1) authorizes the Board to protect highly valued waterways as state protected rivers subject to legislative approval.
 The authority to designate "protected rivers" derives from the state's ownership of the beds of navigable streams and the state's right to regulate all waters within the state.
 The Idaho Water Resource Board has consistently recognized the value of free-flowing waterways by designating specific streams and rivers as natural or recreational rivers.